cheetah7027/Chakri/src/QUICKSTART-PWA.md

 ## 🎉 You're All Set!

-Your JobMatch app is now a fully functional Progressive Web App!
+Your Chakri app is now a fully functional Progressive Web App!

 **Quick recap:**
 1. ✅ PWA infrastructure: Created